We will be hosting 4 workshops during the EST Congress 2019. Please read below for more information.

-WORKSHOP 1: How to supervise doctoral research on translation and interpreting?
+WORKSHOP 1: ID-TS Workshop for Supervisors: How to supervise doctoral research on translation and interpreting?

 Seminar 1 (90 minutes): A survey of the culturally different modes of supervisor-candidate relations; identification of common problems; identification of problems in some way specific to translation and interpreting (especially as involving cross-cultural relationships); the ethical aims of the supervisor-candidate relationship; a list of quandaries, non-ethical situations and other traps that supervisors can fall into; when not to supervise; the overriding need for contractual clarity.

 Seminar 2 (90 minutes): Group work on real-world cases of problematic doctoral students and/or problematic research designs.
 Each group will decide how the supervisor should react; the various decisions will be compared an discussed; the real-world outcomes will then be revealed.

 Pym, Anthony.
 2012.
 Research skills in translation studies.
 What we need training in.
 Across 14/1 (2013).
 1-14.

 WORKSHOP 2: What constitutes “worthwhile” research in translation studies?